 What Does a Special Warranty Deed Convey?

-A deed is a legal vehicle that moves the ownership of property from one individual or entity to another.
+A deed is a legal vehicle that moves the ownership of a property from one individual or entity to another.
 There's more than one type of deed, and some protect the grantee—the person who's receiving the property—far more than others.
 A special warranty deed offers only limited guarantees.
 In fact, it's sometimes called a limited warranty deed.

 What Is a Special Warranty Deed?

 The grantor in a special warranty deed—the party who's selling or transferring the property—conveys it with just two warranties.
 She guarantees that she has received title, and she warrants that the property wasn't encumbered during her period of ownership.

 The grantor effectively only warrants the title of the property against her own actions or omissions.
-She didn't personally take any action or fail to take an action that would affect title, and no one else did either—at least during her period of ownership.
-She warrants against nothing that might have occurred or existed prior to her acquiring the property.
+She didn't personally take any action—or fail to take actions—that would affect the title.
+Also, no one else did anything to affect the title—at least during her period of ownership.
+She warrants against nothing that might have occurred or existed before her acquiring the property.

 Warranty Deeds vs. Non-warranty Deeds

 Some deeds offer no warranties at all, so a special warranty deed is at least one step above this type of deed, as far as protections are concerned.
 A non-warranty deed sometimes referred to as a quitclaim deed, simply states that the grantor is giving his interest in a property to the grantee.

-There's actually a gray area between a nonwarranty deed and a quitclaim deed, however.
-A quitclaim deed doesn't make any promises that the grantor actually has an interest to give.
-A nonwarranty deed does guarantee that the grantor has something to convey, but it offers nothing more than that.
+There's actually a gray area between a non-warranty deed and a quitclaim deed, however.
+A quitclaim deed doesn't make any promises that the grantor actually has an interest in the property to grant.
+A non-warranty deed does guarantee that the grantor has something to convey, but it offers nothing more than that.
 Neither type of deed warrants that the current owner or anyone else has done anything to impede title.

 Special Warranty vs. General Warranty Deeds